-Modern systems for fleet management and vehicle GPS tracking in Sri Lanka offer hundreds of features for every business domain.
+Modern systems for fleet management and vehicle GPS tracking offer hundreds of features for every business domain.
 In general, companies use 20% of GPS software functionality.
 But there are must-have features to consider when choosing a system for your business.

 We based our analysis on 10,000+ vehicles connected to FiOS fleet management systems.
 We analyzed how transport managers and dispatchers use the system and determined the demanded features and modules.

 100% of FiOS users track transport in real-time.
-There are several options for online vehicle GPS tracking in Sri Lanka.
+There are several options for online vehicle GPS tracking.

 The system displays all vehicles that you track in the worklist.
 Here, you see extensive information about each tracked unit updated in real-time.